fossasia/knitweb/README.md

 1. Go to /knitweb/bin/windows directory.
 2. run the run.bat file.

+If powershell is missing in your environment variables;

+Add this to your Path environment variable

+    %SYSTEMROOT%\System32\WindowsPowerShell\v1.0\

 ### 3.2 How to use the Knit web app - Online (when it is connected to the knitting server/machine)

 * It is same procedure as the using offline mode.
 Only difference is in online mode server will be available for configure knitting.